 1. Fuel your body right

 Eating a diet that’s rich in fibre, lean proteins, and healthy fats can help slow down the absorption of glucose and prevent spikes in your blood sugar levels.
-Some examples of low glycemic index foods that can help you maintain healthy blood sugar levels include:
+Some examples of low glycemic index foods that can help you maintain healthy blood sugar levels include:- Whole grains.

 - Fruits like berries, plums, kiwi and grapefruit.